Flag raisings enhance public awareness of activities such as fundraising drives, multi-cultural events and national or independence days.

 Flags are half-masted at Toronto City Hall, Metro Hall and Civic Centres, generally from the time of death until sunset on the day of the funeral or memorial, unless other arrangements have been confirmed.
 Flags may also be lowered on the date of a funeral/memorial should it follow later.

-The Mississaugas of the New Credit First Nation are a group of Ojibway (Anishinabe) belonging to the Algonquian linguistic group.
+The Mississaugas of the Credit First Nation are a group of Ojibway (Anishinabe) belonging to the Algonquian linguistic group.
 The flag of the Mississaugas is based on their logo which includes five symbols of their history:

 Six Nations (or Six Nations of the Grand River) is the largest First Nations reserve in Canada.
 These nations are the Mohawk, Cayuga, Onondaga, Oneida, Seneca and Tuscarora.
 Land was granted to the Six Nations by the 1784 Haldimand Treaty.